 The tables we have proposed on the "guide to value increase" page show why standard grading is a service suitable for low, medium or medium-high value cards (up to about €200), and what happens instead for cards of greater value.

-To solve this problem GRAAD proposes its digital grading, designed and developed by our team of expert collectors, precisely to highlight the less visible features and quality nuances unexpressed until today but important to differentiate the nuances of a high value card in good conservation status.
+To solve this problem GRAAD proposes its digital grading, designed and developed by our team of expert collectors, precisely to highlight the less visible features and quality nuances unexpressed until today but important to differentiate among high value card in good conservation status.

-Digital grading also includes, in addition to the standard grade from 1 to 10, a further quality bonus (GRAAD bonus from +0 to +10) which can affect the final sale added value of the card, if this is high quality, that is, it has a grade between 8 and 10.
-The bonus is determined based on the analysis of characteristics not visible to an optical analysis such as the level of cleanliness visible with a luminescent lamp analysis or as the chromatic parameters, the print sharpness, or traces of wear detectable only through the analysis of a very high resolution scan.
-For more information on the operations carried out during the digital procedure you can read the page dedicated to the grading process.
+Digital grading also includes, in addition to the Standard grade from 1 to 10, a further quality bonus (GRAAD bonus from +0 to +10) which can affect the final added value of the card, especially if it is a card graded between 8 and 10.
+The bonus is based on the analysis of characteristics not visible to an optical analysis such as the level of cleanliness visible with a luminescent lamp or as the chromatic parameters, the print sharpness, or traces of wear detectable only through the analysis of a very high resolution scan.
+For more informations you can take a look at the page dedicated to the grading process.

-To clarify important doubts that a collector may get at this point, we advise you to read the page dedicated to the evaluation parameters, in particular the section dedicated to the digital grading parameters, where the correlation between the standard parameters and the parameters examined for the digital grading and the possible combinations of grades are explained in depth.
+If you have any doubts, we advise you to carefully read the page dedicated to the evaluation parameters, in particular the section dedicated to the Digital grading parameters, where the correlation between the Standard parameters and the parameters examined for the digital grading, plus the possible combinations of grades are explained in depth.

-At this point, any collector can understand which is worth more among these.
+At this point, any collector can understand which is worth more among these three.

-Let's see another example, three perfect copies of the same card, one was graded with the standard service and two were digitally graded.
-As standard evaluation they all received 10, that is in terms of optical analysis they are basically perfect cards.
-But it did not go in the same way when two of them underwent digital grading.
+Let's see another example, three perfect copies of the same card, one graded with the Standard service and two Digitally graded.
+During the Standard evaluation, they all receive 10, so in terms of optical analysis they are basically perfect cards.
+But everything changes when they undergo the Digital grading.

-Here too the collector can easily evaluate how much the added value for the three cards will be
+Here as well the collector can easily evaluate how much the added value for the three cards will be

 Any collector can understand that a card with a base grade of 10 is identical to another copy with the same grade of 10.
-But if one has a bonus of +9, and maybe this card is the only one which has such a high bonus, the collector knows that they are in front of a unique card.
+But if one has a bonus of +9, and maybe this card is the only one around with such a high bonus, the collector knows that they are in front of a unique, almost perfect, card.